jamie-miller-rva/kickstarter-analysis_demo/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- conclusion 1: plays with a launch date in the summer are more likely to reach their funding goals

 - What can you conclude about the Outcomes based on Goals?